viktor-kindrat/portfolio/README.md

 [![wakatime](https://wakatime.com/badge/github/victor-kindrat/portfolio.svg)](https://wakatime.com/badge/github/victor-kindrat/portfolio)

 This is my personal portfolio website.
-The website showcases some of my projects and provides information about his skills and experience
+The website show cases some of my projects and provides information about his skills and experience

 ## Table of Contents